cityofaustin/atd-moped/moped-auth/README.md

 Simply update the file, and there is a GitHub action whose purpose is to update the lambda function.

+### What about local and PRs?

+Local and PRs do not use cookies at this moment, they simply use an unprotected bucket directed to staging.
+Any files in staging are not considered to be protected.

+The way this is accomplished is by establishing two CloudFront distributions, both pointed to the same staging bucket.
+The staging distribution has the protection enabled (for testing purposes), while the other does not, and that is intentional as to provide local environment and PRs access to the files and images.

 ### Important Note

 After the successful deployment to lambda, be sure